How to Manage Your CRM Data Like a Pro: 10 Best Practices

-Whatever the reason, their entry in your CRM is no longer accurate - and you’ve got a problem.
+Whatever the reason, the data in your CRM is no longer accurate - and you’ve got a problem.

-If the information on your customers and prospects in your CRM is out-of-date, your salespeople will be wasting valuable time.
+If the information on your customers and prospects in your CRM is out-of-date, your salespeople will waste valuable time.
 They’ll literally be trying to contact people and companies that don’t exist anymore.

 Then, once they’ve established that the contact they wanted to speak to isn’t there, they then have to spend time and effort finding the right person.

 Just think of the thousands of working hours that are lost to this.

 Out-of-date CRM data can also lead to your sales team missing opportunities to close deals.

 If the data on your customers isn’t correct, it could mean that your SDRs won’t be able to find them at the time they need them, such as the contract renewal date.